LennartKoehler/dolphin/README.md

 ./dolphin -i input_image.tif -p psf_syn.json psf_path.json -a rltv --iterations 50 --info
 ```

-This command will run the Richardson-Lucy with Total Variation algorithm with a synthetic PSF using a config file globally and a PSF file locally through antoher config file.
+This command will run the Richardson-Lucy with Total Variation algorithm with a synthetic PSF using a config file globally and a PSF file locally through another config file.
 The metadata of the input image will displayed.
 ### Using a Configuration File

 You can specify your input, PSF, and other parameters using a JSON file.
 An example of the JSON configuration file is shown below: